lucatume/wp-browser/docs/v3/modules/WPQueries.md

 # WPQueries module
 This module should be used in integration tests, see [levels of testing for more information](./../levels-of-testing.md), to make assertions on the database queries made by the global `$wpdb` object.
 This module **requires** the [WPLoader module](/WPLoader.md) to work.
-The module will set, if not set already, the `SAVEQUERIES` constant to `true` and will throw an exception if the contstant is already set to a falsy value.
+The module will set, if not set already, the `SAVEQUERIES` constant to `true` and will throw an exception if the constant is already set to a falsy value.

 ## Configuration
 This module does not require any configuration, but requires the [WPLoader module](WPLoader.md) to work correctly.